notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Scope Constraints

-- There MUST only be one trust policy applicable to an artifact.
-- There MUST not be two trust policies with the same scope.
+- There MUST NOT be two trust policies with the same scope.
-- There MUST only be only one trust policy without the `scope` key, which means that the trust policy has global scope(applicable to all artifacts).In the case of overlapping scopes, the longest prefix match rule is used.
+- There MUST be only one trust policy applicable to an artifact.
+In the case of overlapping scopes, the longest prefix match rule is used.
 For example, the `wabbit-networks.io/software/dotnet/ocp-release` image if there are two trust policies with overlapping scopes `registry.wabbit-networks.io/software` and `registery.wabbit-networks.io/software/dotnet` then the policy with the longest-prefix matching scope i.e. `registery.wabbit-networks.io/software/dotnet` will be used for signature evaluation.
-- The trust policy without the `scope` key is optional.
+- There MUST only be only one trust policy without the `scope` key, which means that the trust policy has global scope(applicable to all artifacts).
+The trust policy without the `scope` key is optional.

 ### Extended Validation